 From the time spent driving in France in 2013 I learned a great deal, not least that it is not practical to attempt to cover too much mileage when there is a need for rest and research.
 It is better to position yourself in the middle of your target area and do short day trips where you can absorb the marvels that surround you.
 The reality is that seven hours a day on the road does not create great writing material!

-So it is a return to France for us in May, the Loire Valley is the destination because there is so much to see and it is easy to drive to.
+So it is a return to France for us next year.
+I’m not sure where but it will probably be following a route that my father took several years ago.
 I know that being immersed in the beautiful countryside and architecture will fill my creative boots more than enough to write another book.

-Thank you for reading, back to watching the sheep and a cup of tea for me now!
+Thank you for reading.
+It’s back to watching the sheep and a cup of tea for me now!